telerik/ajax-docs/controls/tilelist/tiles/client-side-programming/events/livetile-specific/onclienttemplatedatabound.md

-##

-The **OnClientTemplateDataBound** event is fired by the **RadLiveTile** when the data from a successful requestis evaluated and placed in its **ClientTemplate**.
-It can be used to change the information according to some custom logic or just for notification about the successof the operation.
+The **OnClientTemplateDataBound** event is fired by the **RadLiveTile** when the data from a successful request is evaluated and placed in its **ClientTemplate**.
+It can be used to change the information according to some custom logic or just for notification about the success of the operation.

 The event handler receives two arguments: